sakaiproject/sakai/sections/xdocs/README.txt

 		additional property '-Dmem=false'.
 All of the tests roll back any database modification performed, so your data should be in the same state before and after the test suite is run.
-That being said, it is highly recommended that you run the tests on a clean (empty or records) database to avoid possible data integrity violations (a test may attempt to insert a value that already exists in another record, which may not be allowed due to uniqueness constraints).
+That being said, it is highly recommended that you run the tests on a clean (empty of records) database to avoid possible data integrity violations (a test may attempt to insert a value that already exists in another record, which may not be allowed due to uniqueness constraints).

+	Data loading
+		The sections tool expects the framework to provide the "course context".
+		Since the sections tool is not intended to manage course offerings, it can not create new course contexts.
+Therefore, we need to bootstrap course information so when the app starts, it can find its course context.

+		To load the initial course contexts, run 'maven -Dmem=false loadData'.